samuel-crypto/rbc-v1/README.md

 **Estimated security:** There are likely multiple ways to break this, but the one I have in mind would reduce this by **at least** a couple of bits (KPA attack)

+**Key expansion:** I'm not even sure how to call this abomination...
+(purpose of analysis is not to break it, because it was mopped up really quickly and doesn't demonstrate the main point which is related to the weakened round design)